casangi/casadocs/docs/api/casaconfig.rst

 The \-\-summary option summarizes the configuration steps.
 It shows the paths to the loaded config files (default first, then any optional site configuration file, and finally any user configuration file).
-Any errors when loading each configuration file are then shownn (files with errors are not loaded and will not show up in the list of loaded files).
+Any errors when loading each configuration file are then shown (files with errors are not loaded and will not show up in the list of loaded files).
 The measurespath set by those configure steps is shown.
 Finally the version strings for casarundata and measures are shown as are the release version strings if available (these are only available for